Jeanine Sobell Pastore

 WEBSITE | INSTAGRAM

-Jeanine Sobell Pastore’s work is figurative, but done with an expressionist’s hand.
-Her paintings are directly impacted by her surroundings and influenced by emotion and memory.
+Jeanine Sobell Pastore’s work begins with intense observation and is done with an expressionist’s hand.
+Her paintings are directly impacted by the environment and influenced by emotion and memory.

-Jeanine grew up in upstate NY, received her BA at Bowdoin College in Maine, and worked in Boston as a designer and art director of corporate audiovisual presentations for over 20 years.
-She has studied with many artists and been particularly influenced by Timothy Hawkesworth, Catherine Kehoe, Susan Lichtman and Peri Schwartz.
+Jeanine grew up in upstate New York and earned a BA with honors at Bowdoin College in Brunswick, Maine.
+She then worked in Boston as a designer and art director of audiovisual presentations for 20 years before deciding to paint full time.

 Works by Jeanine Sobell Pastore